 We like lists.
 We also like sharing the reasons why SUNY Cortland isn’t just a great college, but an unforgettable experience.

-That’s why we put together this bucket list — 21 things for members of the Class of 2021 to consider doing during their time on campus.
+That’s why we put together this bucket list — 22 things for members of the Class of 2022 (and new transfer students) to consider doing during their time on campus.

 This isn’t comprehensive by any stretch; you’ll do way more than what’s recommended here.
 It’s simply a guide to get you thinking about all of the good things that will come your way at SUNY Cortland.